 Of course, no matter how detailed or abstract the modelling, the proof of the pudding is in how well it simulates historical puddings of the time in question.
 Or something like that.
 That is to say, the detail of the model is no good if it doesn’t recreate the historical outcome of the battle.
 This can be a real trick.
 Would a simulation (absent the knowledge of the historical outcome) ever actually predict the Battle of Midway?
 But if yours doesn’t, how can it be considered a good Midway game?

 Then there is the gameplay.
 A game that gets every bit of detail that it is modelling exactly right, but doesn’t lend itself to “play” isn’t a game: it’s just a simulator of military operations.
 You might think I’m talking about the “fun” factor I mentioned in the beginning.
 But I’m trying to make a distinction.
 For example, a system that lets you line up every soldier, cannon and horse in Napoleon’s army and accurately simulates casualties, morale, fatigue, etc. might make a beautiful simulator, but an awful game if you are literally spending your time lining them up.
-A game where you sit in a tend and send and receive dispatches might actually make an excellent game, because you’re getting the experience of reliving a battle exactly as Napoleon may have lived it.
+A game where you sit in a tent sending and receiving dispatches might actually make an excellent game, because you’re getting the experience of reliving a battle exactly as Napoleon may have lived it.

 So my two games today are looking at the next phase of the Korean War.
 In the last post, I was watching the Northern troops completely overwhelming the South Koreans.
-In the weeks after, ig only got worse.
+In the weeks after, it only got worse.
 But what happens after the U.S. troops start to show up?
 Do they stop the red menace at Pusan?
 Can they retake Seoul?
 Can they toss Kim’s government out of the North?
 And, most importantly, can the game be both historical and fun?

 The War, the Whole War, and Nothing but The War